Football: Tuchel to become England head coach – reports – DW – 10/15/2024

 The English Football Association (FA) have been on the hunt for a new permanent head coach ever since Gareth Southgate stepped down after defeat to Spain in the final of Euro 2024 in Berlin.

+FA chief executive Mark Bullingham and technical director John McDermott have been in discussions with Tuchel since last month.

-England under-21 coach Lee Carsley has been in temporary charge of Harry Kane, Jude Bellingham and co since then, but The Times reported on Tuesday evening that the FA has successfully concluded negotiations with Tuchel to take on the job full-time.
+In the meantime, England under-21 coach Lee Carsley has been in temporary charge of Harry Kane, Jude Bellingham and co since then, but The Times, Sky Sports and the BBC reported on Tuesday evening that the FA has successfully concluded negotiations with Tuchel to take on the job full-time.

 German tabloid newspaper BILD corroborated the reports.